Nitesh-1228/DEEP-LEARNING-PROJECT/README.md

 Training and validation accuracy/loss curves were plotted over each epoch to evaluate learning performance.

 Step 6: Evaluate and Predict
-Model performance was evaluated on the test set.
-Sample predictions were visualized alongside actual labels to show model output correctness.
+After training, the model is evaluated on the test set, which contains completely unseen data.
+The evaluation returns the loss and accuracy of the model on the test set.
+Accuracy shows how well the model can generalize to new reviews.

 # OUTPUT